Aimée du Buc de Rivéry

-Aimée du Buc de Rivéry (4 December 1768 – 1???) was a French heiress who went missing at sea as a young woman.
-There is a legend that she was captured by Barbary pirates, sold as a harem concubine, and was the same person as Nakşîdil Sultan, a Valide sultan (Queen Mother) of the Ottoman Empire; this has not been proven.
+Aimée du Buc de Rivéry (born 4 December 1776) was a French heiress, distantly related to Joséphine de Beauharnais (first wife of Napoleon) who went missing at sea as a young woman.
+She was thought by some to have been captured by Barbary pirates, sold as a harem concubine, and was the same person as Nakşîdil Sultan, mother of Sultan Mahmud II of the Ottoman Empire; but this has been questioned.

 Life

-Aimée was born 4 December 1768, the daughter of wealthy French plantation owner Henri du Buc de Rivéry (1748 - 1808) and Marie Anne Arbousset-Beaufond (1739 - 1811) in Pointe Royale, south-west of Robert on the Caribbean island of Martinique.
-She was a distant cousin-in-law, of Empress Josephine, via Josephine's first marriage with Alexandre de Beauharnais, who had been executed during the Reign of Terror.
+Aimée was born on 4 December 1776, the daughter of wealthy French plantation owner Henri du Buc de Rivéry (1748–1808) and Marie Anne Arbousset-Beaufond (1739–1811) in Pointe Royale, south-west of Le Robert on the Caribbean island of Martinique.